About The Blurb

-I’m Beth Baxter, Founder of The Blurb, and I want to help people like you get up and running with powerful marketing tools that can really help your business to grow.
+I’m Beth Baxter, Founder of The Blurb.
+I want to help people, like you, get up and running with powerful marketing tools that can really help your business to grow.

 I’ll start by giving away one of my most treasured pieces of marketing advice that is really simple to follow and should always remain front of mind.
 It has remained close to my heart ever since my earliest days in sales and marketing.
 I use it to reset my activity and ensure that I remain focussed on deliverables that will actually help to get me closer to my goals for the business.

 In order to grow your business you should remain focussed on 2 key objectives:

 - Building your credibility

 Sounds so simple right?
 But so often in marketing we can get distracted away from productive work and instead tie up our time on non-essential administrative tasks.
 To think like a marketer, if you’re not achieving either of the two objectives above then the likelihood is that you’re wasting time and effort and won’t reach your growth objectives.

 But who am I and why should you listen to me?

 I’ve been in sales and marketing for over 25 years, starting in sales and working my way up to become Sales Director of a marketing agency when I was just 24.
 I advised leading brands on new business lead generation strategies and helped build campaigns and marking messaging that would deliver measurable return on investment for them.

 They wanted quick growth, and I worked to take them straight to the final stage of the marketing cycle – where an appointment was booked and qualified for the sales team.
 Still to this day, this part of the process seems to be the most difficult for businesses to get right.
 Yet it doesn’t need to be that difficult.